The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

-To facilitate the diffusion of the written text of the conferences, the {\it Annals of IHP : A collection of Conferences and Memoirs on Calculus of Probability and Theoretical Physics} (Annales de l'IHP : Recueil de Conf\'erences et M\'emoires de Calcul des Probabilit\'es et Physique Th\'eorique) were founded in 1930.
-Contrary to the present journal published under the same title by the institute, the {\it Annales} Êin the 1930s were not really conceived as a journal but as a place devoted to the conservation of the conferences held at the institute.
+To facilitate the diffusion of the written text of the conferences, the {\it Annales de l'IHP : Recueil de Conf\'erences et M\'emoires de Calcul des Probabilit\'es et Physique Th\'eorique} (Annals of IHP : A collection of Conferences and Memoirs on Calculus of Probability and Theoretical Physics) were founded in 1930.
+Contrary to the current publication bearing the tittle {\it Annales de l'IHP}, the {\it Annales} in the 1930s were not really conceived as a journal but as a publication devoted to recording the lectures held at the Institute.
 For many years, there were no spontaneous submissions of papers.
-The research we have followed to find announcements of this publication abroad has resulted in rather minute results, which at least reveals a limited diffusion.
-The only true advertisement we noted was in the Bulletin of the AMS in 1930.
+Our efforts to find announcements of this publication abroad has produced only slight results, which nonetheless reveal at least a limited diffusion.
+The only true advertisement we noted was in the Bulletin of the AMS in 1931 (\cite{AMS_IHP_1930}).
 It reads

 \begin{quote} A new journal entitled Annales de l'Institut Henri Poincar\'e, Recueil de Conf\'erences et M\'emoires de Calcul des Probabilit\'es et Physique Th\'eorique has been founded by the Institut Henri Poincar\'e for the publications of lectures delivered by invitation at that institute.
 The first issue contains articles by C.G.
 Darwin, A. Einstein, and E. Fermi. \end{quote}